What is a Care Plan After Breast Cancer Treatment?

 Stay on Schedule for Follow-Up Care Appointments with Your Oncologist and Other Medical Professionals

 Continued care and monitoring ensure that your recovery process goes as well as possible.
+Some of the appointments you should expect:

-Bone Density Tests: Your doctor will closely watch your bone health if you've had to take hormone medications or if you've started menopause due to treatment.
+Your doctor will closely watch your bone health if you've had to take hormone medications or if you've started menopause due to treatment.

-Pelvic Exams: If you're taking certain hormone medications, you may be at higher risk for uterine cancer.
+If you're taking certain hormone medications, you may be at higher risk for uterine cancer.
 Your doctor will schedule pelvic exams every year to closely monitor your health.

 Organize Your Medical Records